vnhtg01/ML-Multiclass-Classification-CSGO-Game-Winner-Prediction/README.md

-# ML Classification Project for CSGO Game Winner Prediction
+# ML Multiclass Classification Project for CSGO Game Winner Prediction

 ## A. Objective
 Build a machine learning model to perform **Multiclass classification** based on a real dataset from Kaggle.
 Project done in python on jupyter notebook.